Student Research Grants

 Student Travel Grants

 Funding is available for student travel to conferences and scientific meetings.
-Requests for this funding must be made by members of the faculty and are reviewed by the associate dean for research and experiential learning.
+Requests for this funding must be made by members of the faculty and are reviewed by the associate dean of faculty.

 Students should be prepared to write a brief report about their conference experience.